Anderche/manuals_llms_cycle/README.md

 - `parse_to_vectorstore.py`: Processes PDF documents into a vector store using LlamaParse and BAAI/bge-small-en-v1.5 embeddings.
 Splits content hierarchically for better context retention.

-- `query_vectorstore.py`: Queries the vector store using Zephyr-7B for natural language responses.
+- `query_vectorstore.py`: Queries the vector store using Qwen/Qwen1.5-0.5B-Chat for natural language responses.
 Uses local embeddings for efficient similarity search.
-It currently uses the Zephyr-7B language model (about 15GB total) which will be used to answer questions about bicycle specifications.
 The script uses a local embedding model (BAAI/bge-small-en-v1.5) to process text and a vector store (stored in the specified directory) to retrieve relevant information.
 Once the model downloads complete, it will use this setup to answer your question about Bianchi's carbon frames.

 ## Reference